 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The paper conforms with standard academic honesty practices and has been checked for plagiarism by the authors.
+- The submission conforms with standard academic honesty practices and has been checked for plagiarism by the authors.
+Refuge reserves the right to refuse contributions that do not comply with academic honesty and standard citation practices.

 - All empirical papers which contain work involving human subjects or secondary data about them have been approved by either a university research ethics board (REB) or the institutional equivalent in the case of an NGO or international organization.
 An explanatory note must be included in the submission.

 - All references in the submission are in keeping with the accessible APA Style Guide with bibliography and minimal use of footnotes (or, where applicable, the Canadian Guide to Legal Citation).

-- Submission contain a brief abstract, key words, bibliographic statement (for all authors) and ORCID iD, if available.
+- Submission contain a brief abstract, keywords, bibliographic statement (for all authors - in a separate file) and ORCID iD, if available.

 Refuge authors retain the copyright over their work, and license it to the general public under the Creative Commons Attribution-Non Commercial License International (CC BY-NC 4.0).
 This license allows for non-commercial use, reproduction and adaption of the material in any medium or format, with proper attribution (see https://creativecommons.org/licenses/by-nc/4.0/legalcode - human readable summary at https://creativecommons.org/licenses/by-nc/4.0/).